intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 ### NGINX

-The Hybrid Approach relevant configurations to run the NGINX are
+The configurations relevant to the Hybrid Approach for running the NGINX are:

 - `UPSTREAM_PWA` points to the PWA SSR process - `http://hybrid.local:7200`
-- for the secure access `SSL=true` needs to be set (available since PWA 3.1.0)
+- For secure access, set `SSL=true` (available since PWA 3.1.0)
-- to exclude unexpected caching side effects set `CACHE=false`
+- To avoid unexpected caching side effects, set `CACHE=false`
-- set NGINX to respond on the standard https port `443`
+- Set NGINX to respond on the default https port `443`

-The way to start the NGINX container from the project sources is with docker
+To start the NGINX container from the project sources with Docker:

 ```bash
 docker build -t dev_nginx nginx && docker run -it -p 443:443 -e UPSTREAM_PWA=http://hybrid.local:7200 -e SSL=true -e CACHE=false --name hybrid-nginx dev_nginx
 ```

-> **NOTE:** The NGINX of PWA releases prior to 3.1.0 do not support the `SSL=true` configuration.
+> **NOTE:** The NGINX of PWA releases prior to 3.1.0 does not support the `SSL=true` configuration.
 > Previous versions needed the `UPSTREAM_PWA` to be configured with `https` and the the files `server.key` and `server.crt` had to be supplied in the container folder `/etx/nginx` to start the NGINX with SSL.

 ```bash